lpil/thoas/README.md

 - Thoas has no support for pretty-printing JSON.
 - Thoas has no support for detecting duplicate object keys.
 - Thoas has no support for decoding objects to ordered dictionaries.
-- Thoas has no support for decoding object keys as atoms.
 - Thoas has no support for decoding floats to Elixir decimals.
 - Thoas has an additional non-recursive encoder API that may be useful when working within statically typed languages such as Gleam.